-In enterprise and specialized security-limited functionality environments, NIST strongly recommends that existing systems based on FAT partitions should be rebuilt with NTFS, not converted from FAT to NTFS.
+In enterprise, SSLF, and FDCC environments, NIST strongly recommends that existing systems based on FAT partitions should be rebuilt with NTFS, not converted from FAT to NTFS, because FAT-to-NTFS conversion does not set the NTFS permissions to the same default values as rebuilding a system with NTFS.
 In other environments, it is preferred to rebuild the system with NTFS, but it is also considered acceptable to perform a FAT to NTFS conversion.
 Perform the following steps to convert a FAT partition to NTFS: